 Value Added Tax (VAT) affects all types and sizes of businesses operating in the UK.
-It is, therefore, important to understand when VAT registration is required, as well as the potential benefits and drawbacks of being a VAT-registered business.
+It is important to understand when VAT registration is required, as well as the potential benefits and drawbacks of being a VAT-registered business, all of which we will discuss in this post.

-Whilst there is no legal obligation to register for VAT until annual turnover exceeds the ‘VAT threshold’, which is currently £85,000 (2019/20), voluntary VAT registration can provide many professional and financial benefits, including reclaiming VAT, boosting your corporate image, and opening doors to more business dealings and opportunities.
+Whilst there is no legal obligation to register for VAT until annual turnover exceeds the ‘VAT threshold’, which is currently £85,000 (2021/22 tax year), voluntary VAT registration can provide many professional and financial benefits, including reclaiming VAT, boosting your corporate image, and opening doors to more business dealings and opportunities.

 Whether you operate as a sole trader, a limited company, a partnership, or even a charity, VAT registration will allow you to reclaim ‘input tax’, which is the VAT that your business is charged on the goods and services that it purchases.